-Established in 2004, we are a global specialty property and casualty reinsurer headquartered in the Cayman Islands, with a reinsurance and investment strategy that we believe differentiates us from most of our competitors.
+Established in 2004, we are a global specialty property and casualty ("P&C") reinsurer headquartered in the Cayman Islands and listed on NASDAQ (ticker: GLRE).
+We believe we have a reinsurance and investment strategy that differentiates us from most of our competitors.
 We conduct our operations principally through two licensed and regulated entities: Greenlight Re, based in Grand Cayman, Cayman Islands, and GRIL, based in Dublin, Ireland, in addition to our Lloyd's platform, Syndicate 3456.
 Greenlight Re provides multi-line property and casualty reinsurance globally, while GRIL focuses mainly on specialty business.
-Our Syndicate 3456 supports innovative, technology-driven insurance partners ("insurtechs").
+Further, since 2018, we have operated an Innovations business unit to support innovative, technology-driven insurance partners, both in the form of seed capital and reinsurance capacity.